kn9ts/community-resume/reason.md

 ---

 ## Reason for applying
 I am forever passionate about programming, specifically on web technologies.
-One main reason that fuels this passion has forever changed my life since the day I chose this path and I want to share what passion does to you, how far it takes you, in viewing and tackling issues, seeing barriers as an advantage to learning new ways of forever overcoming lesser, greater or equal like barriers.
+One main reason that fuels this passion is that it has forever changed my life since the day I chose this path and I want to share what passion does to you, how far it takes you, in viewing and tackling issues, seeing barriers as an advantage to learning new ways of forever overcoming lesser, greater or equal like barriers.

 Am also passionate about the community by understanding that one man alone can not create the future we seek.
 That unity is strength and divided we fall.
 That together we have the power to shape the technological future, for ourselves and the next of generations, and that this is a radial impact to us, and everyone around us.
 I also feel great mentoring/shaping the community, encouraging others to join, the journey, and helping them so that what I do trickles down from them to others and so forth.